 The farmers sell coffee cherries to the wet mills (factories owned by the co-operatives) and deliver cherries several times during a harvest.
 The farmers are paid a price based on all the coffees they sold to the cooperative that year. (not just the one we bought) The wet mill will process and dry the coffees before they get sent to the local mill for storage.
 Therefore the cooperative by law charges no more than 20% of the selling price of the coffee.
 Most of the wet mills we buy from publish the prices they are paid for their coffees on their notice boards for the farmers to see and everything is recorded in their accounting.
 However I still know that we can get better at providing transparency in Kenya and I really hope to step up our buying protocols and find more long term partners in Kenya in the years to come.
 All coffees are imported directly to Norway by ourselves.

 Echemo is a small farm owned by Khalid Shifa who is also an exporter of coffee.
 We met Khalid through the French import company Belco Trading and visited his farm in December 2018 and 2019.
-We agreed on buying a small volume of coffee from Khalid.
-Since he had already negotiated prices with Belco we decided to pay a premium on top of that price if the quality was good upon arrival which we ended up doing.
 The F.O.B.
-Price of USD 4,50 and 4,38 per lb was paid to Khalid, but milling and transportation inside Ethiopia was paid by him.
+Price was paid to Khalid, but milling and transportation inside Ethiopia was paid by him.
 Belco added their margin to cover their expenses for helping us move the coffees and communicating and organising logistics with Khalid.
-They also charged for transport costs from Ethiopia to Europe and within Europe.
+They also charged for shipping and organising logistics from Ethiopia to Norway.
 Belco is also providing valuable support to farmers like Khalid in terms of training in agronomy and processing techniques and they help market and sell the coffee to roasters.
-The final price we paid ended up being 5,04 and 4,95 USD per lb for the coffee + freight from France to Norway.

 Tatmara Coffee Plantation

 Tatmara is a small to medium sized farm farm owned by Negussie Tadesse who is also an exporter of coffee.
 We met Negussie also through the French import company Belco Trading and visited his farm in December 2018 and 2019.
-Like in 2019 the plan for 2020 was to buy 80 bags of coffee from Negussie for an F.O.B.
-Price of USD 4,50 per lb.
-Unfortunately he did not manage to dry his coffee well due to a lot of rain during the harvest.
-The coffee therefore was below our quality standard and would also not reach a quality price in the market.
-Instead of rejecting this coffee we agreed to buy 40 bags from him for an F.O.B. price of USD 2,50 per lb. as we wanted to show our support and commitment to continue buying from him.
-This coffee was sold as our “Test roast” for a discounted price in a short period in 2020.
-The USD 2,50 per lb was paid to Negussie, but milling and transportation inside Ethiopia was paid by him.
+The F.O.B.
+Price was paid to Negussie, but milling and transportation inside Ethiopia was paid by him.
 Belco added their margin to cover their expenses for helping us move the coffees and communicating and organising logistics with Negussie.
-They also charged for transport costs from Ethiopia to Europe and within Europe.
+They also charged for shipping and organising logistics from Ethiopia to Norway.
 Belco is also providing valuable support to farmers like Negussie in terms of training in agronomy and processing techniques and they help market and sell the coffee to roasters.
-The final price we paid ended up being 3,15 USD per lb for the coffee + freight from France to Norway.

 Fahem is a medium to large coffee plantation owned by Mohammed Lalo.
 We got in touch with his team lead by Hayatudin Jemal through the importer Nordic Approach and visited the farm both in 2018 and 2019.
-In 2020 we bought 60 bags of coffee from them and because the majority of the coffee we buy from Ethiopia are handled and shipped with the help of the importer Belco Trading, we decided to consolidate the coffee we buy from Fahem with the other coffees we buy from Ethiopia so that we could ship them together.
 The F.O.B.
-Price of USD 4,50 per lb was paid to Mohammed Lalo’s company.
+Price was paid to Mohammed Lalo’s company.
 Milling and transportation inside Ethiopia was paid by his company.
 Belco added their margin to cover their expenses for helping us move the coffees and communicating and organising logistics with Mohammed’s team.
-They also charged for transport costs from Ethiopia to Europe and within Europe.
-The final price we paid ended up being 5,04 USD per lb for the coffee + freight from France to Norway.
+They also charged for shipping and organising logistics from Ethiopia to Norway.

 Mexico – We are buying our Mexican coffees though a company called Cafeologo which is working with a small group of farmers in order to help them increase the quality and value of their coffees.
 Cafeologo was milling and exporting these coffees and we imported it directly to Norway.
 Cafeologo offers the farmers they buy from a premium for high quality coffees and also provides training and support and pay a fixed minimum price regardless of the market price of the coffee.
 We have been buying coffees from Cafeologo since 2017 but from different small farms each year due to the small size of the farms and lots.